tajmone/purebasic-archives/syntax-highlighting/guidelines/tokens-list.md

 This app parses the `SyntaxHilighting.dll` and extract the list of keywords it contains, and saves them to a text file.
 The final list will contain three lists of keywords (in this order, and no separation between them):

-1. PureBASIC pseudotypes
+1. PureBASIC pseudotypes,
-2. PureBASIC keywords
+2. PureBASIC keywords,
-3. ASM keywords
+3. ASM keywords.

 Any PureBASIC user should be able to easily distinguish when one list ends and the next one begins by his knowledge of the keywords — ie: PureBASIC keywords are title-cased, while ASM keywords are all upper-case — and by the fact that the alphabetical ordering starts over again with each new list.